-This year, Surrey County Cricket Club is marking 175 years since its foundation in 1845.
+In 2020, Surrey County Cricket Club marked 175 years since its foundation in 1845.
 The first minute book of the club contains a report from the 'Sunday Times' of 31 August that, after a match at The Oval in Kennington between the Gentlemen and Players of Surrey, everyone went to the nearby Horns Tavern, where, after dinner, it was resolved 'amidst universal cheering' that a Surrey club be formed.
 The Oval cricket ground was leased from the Duchy of Cornwall Estates, and this has remained the Club's headquarters ever since.

 The 19th century minute books detail the organisation of the Club and the playing of cricket, but also highlight use of The Oval for football including FA Cup matches (the first final was played there in 1872), cycling, athletics and other sports.
 The Club was also involved in Kennington life - in November 1875 the annual donation of 5 guineas to the local soup kitchen was made.

 The Oval was the site of the first Test Match between England and Australia on English soil in 1880, and after the match in 1882, which Australia won by 7 runs, 'The Sporting Times' printed an obituary notice for English cricket, which led to the creation of The Ashes trophy.